Bound States in Lee's Complex Ghost Model: Bound states

 where we have used the spherical coordinates in the second line.
 Thus, from Eqs. (\ref{Delta}) and (\ref{K-2}), $K_I (p)$ takes the form:

 where

 Consequently, the pole equation (\ref{J-eq}), or equivalently (\ref{Pole-eq}), reads

-Here let us suppose that there are no last three terms on the LHS, which involve the integration.
-Then, since the second term on the LHS including the logarithmic function, i.e., the function $K_I (p)$, has a rather smooth expression with respect to $p^2 (= - m^2)$, there could be a possibility such that we have a nontrivial solution to Eq. (\ref{Final-pole-eq}) as suggested in Ref. \cite{Asorey1, Asorey2}.
-However, the presence of the last three terms forbits such a solution.
-In particular, there is no non-trivial solution to Eq. (\ref{Final-pole-eq}) owing to the existence of the last term involving the complex delta function.
-It is worthwhile to stress that it is the term that breaks the unitarity of the Lee model \cite{KK1, KK2}.
-To put it differently, the term with the complex delta function not only breaks the unitarity but also prohibits the existence of the bound state made out of complex ghost fields.
+Here let us suppose that there is no last term on the LHS, which involves the integration over the complex delta function.
+Then, since the other terms on the LHS have a rather smooth expression with respect to $p^2 (= - m^2)$, there could be a possibility such that we have a nontrivial solution to Eq. (\ref{Final-pole-eq}) as suggested in Ref. \cite{Asorey1, Asorey2} if the coupling constant $f$ is large enough.
+However, the presence of the last term appears to forbit such a solution owing to the presence of the complex delta function.

-Finally, let us comment on the other choices of composite operators constructed from ghost fields such as ${\cal{O}} (x) = \varphi^{\dagger 2}(x) + \varphi^2(x)$ and ${\cal{O}} (x) = \varphi^{\dagger 2}(x) \varphi^2(x)$ etc. We have investigated several candidates of composite operators and found that the complex delta functions always appear and prohibit the existence of nontrivial solutions to the pole equation.
-It is therefore concluded that there is no bound state constructed from ghost fields in the Lee model.
+Now we will show that this is not the case.
+Namely, there is an energy region where the complex delta function does not contribute, so we can ignore the last term on the LHS in Eq. (\ref{Final-pole-eq}) for this region.
+For our purpose, let us consider a stationary bound state having $\vec{p} = 0$.
+Then, we have

+which means that the threshold energy for creating the bound state $\varphi^\dagger \varphi$ is $2 {\rm{Re}} M$ as expected.
+Note that in this case, the complex delta function reduces to the usual Dirac delta function.
+Using this equation, it turns out that the argument in the delta function does not take the vanishing value when $- 2 {\rm{Re}} M < p^0 < 2 {\rm{Re}} M$.
+Thus, in this energy region, we can ignore the existence of the complex delta function in Eq. (\ref{Final-pole-eq}).
+Moreover, the two terms just before the last term on the LHS in Eq. (\ref{Final-pole-eq}) involves the integral and is not given by analytic expressions.
+These terms might be divergent logarithmically but this diveregence can be absorbed into the cutoff $\Lambda$ and the remaining part is also smooth with respect to $p^2$.
+Hence, at least when $- 2 {\rm{Re}} M < p^0 < 2 {\rm{Re}} M$ and the coupling constant $f$ is large enough, there is a solution satisfying Eq. (\ref{Final-pole-eq}).\footnote{If we use the contour in Ref. \cite{AP} instead of the Lee-Wick's one, the result might be changed.}